 Luis grabbed the drawing from his father.
 The old man looked like he wanted to walk down memory lane.
 But Luis was in no mood to listen to the old stories about his falling in love on a tropical island.
 The world they'd lived in before he was born wasn't his world.
 No beaches and palm trees here.
 Only junk as far as he could see.
 He climbed back up his hill and studied Naomi's sketch.
 It had obviously been done very carefully.
-It was signed "Naomi Ramirez" in the lower right-hand comer.
+It was signed "Naomi Ramirez" in the lower right-hand corner.
 He memorized the telephone number.
+My thoughts and reactions to what I am reading.